victoriafil/computational-semantics/seminars/05-natural-language-inference.md

 ### Points from the class

-Tests the theoretical strength of the representations but what is the actual practical use?
+* Tests the theoretical strength of the representations but what is the actual practical use?
 Labels are not very useful for opractical tasks.
   * What applications?
   * Testing embeddings for different tasks.
+Tasks: sumarisation and question answering.
   * Building blocks for downstream tasks?
+  * The way BERT is trained.
-Tasks: sumarisation and question answering.
+  * Tasks: sumarisation and question answering.
+  * What does 70% accuracy on a particular label prediction tell us?
+Is that good for any task?
+  * Do humans actually think like this?
+  * A dog and a cat are playing hockey.
+Two animals are playing hockey.
+The system has to learn how general concepts are.
+How to bias the model to distinguish more general from more specific case.
 * General representations
   * The way BERT is trained: the influence of context words on the semantics of a word, the relation between one sentence and another.
   * Training objective and the structure of the model will affect what kind of representations we learn.